Why continuous Workday auditing enables and protects your organisation

 As Forrester recently predicted, the impact of COVID and recent increase in remote working is expected to increase the risk of insider threats to account for 1/3 of overall security breaches in 2021.
 So, how can we be sure that our controls are tight enough to prevent the wrong people gaining access to diversity data; or even know if the people with access are abusing their access?
 How can we be sure that business processes have the appropriate segregation of duties in place to prevent someone at bonus time changing global workforce bank details to be that of a fraudster?
 Do you have these controls in place and are you sure they are tight enough, and would your workforce have the time and skills to check with a high degree of accuracy?

-Don’t be too hard on yourself if that’s not the case—about 15% of the companies we have spoken to didn’t have a good answer to this question either (however, your Auditors will feel differently so you likely will want to fix this).
+Don’t be too hard on yourself if that’s not the case—approximately 85% of the companies we have spoken to didn’t have a good answer to this question either (however, your Auditors will feel differently so you likely will want to fix this).
 Over the last year we have spoken to over 100 organisations and very few have a robust, scalable process or tight controls in place.
 The common approach seems to be an annual manual audit of things like security, SoD and general access controls.

 But manual audits present further challenges for organisations, and some of the most common issues when manually auditing Workday are: